graalvm/workshops/vscode-tools-for-micronaut/README.md

 Over to you:
 * Create new packages within your project: `com.example.entity`, `com.example.repository`
 * Create a Micronaut Data entity class for the `COUNTRIES` table within the `com.example.entity`.
 This will generate an entity class, `Country`.
-* Use the same context menu to create a Micronaut Data repository class for wrapping around the Country entity.
+* Use the same context menu to create a Micronaut Data repository class that wraps around the Country entity.
 Do this within the `com.example.repository` package.
 This will create a `CountryRepository` class.

-Now that we have our repository and entity created we will want to wrap that in a controller so that we can expose this tbale form the schema through a REST API.
+Now that we have our repository and entity created we will want to wrap that in a controller in order to expose it through a REST API.

 <img alt="Create a controller to wrap the repository" src="./images/create-data-controller.png" width="60%" >